 Child welfare systems have been described as not being built for transitional youth, knowing that the focus is supporting a youth to 18 rather than finding legal permanency and stable opportunities to help a young person to adulthood.
 The National Academies report recommends that "to better promote resilience and positive outcomes for adolescents involved in the child welfare system, all states should adopt the existing federal option to provide extended care to youth until age 21 and Chafee services to age 23 and provide comprehensive aftercare support to youth as they transition out of the child welfare system."
-Congress should make that a reality.
+After what was learned in 2020 and the response to provide additional support to young adults, Congress should make that a reality.